 The MOM considers a contract for service (ie, independent contractor) as one with a client-contractor type of relationship, where the contractor carries out business on its own account.
-Contracts for service are not covered by the Employment Act and statutory benefits do not apply.
+Contracts for service are not covered by the Employment Act and statutory benefits.
+In addition, benefits that may need to be paid under the Central Provident Fund Act (a form of enforced statutory pension scheme for Singapore Citizens and Residents) do not apply.